openzfs/openzfs-build/README.md

 will consume 2 executor slots on the master node, and 1 executor slot on the build slave.
 The executor slots are used like so:

-    - The parent "openzfs-precommit" job will consume a single executor slot on the master node during the entire run time of the build (during the creation and destruction of the build slave, as well).
+    - The parent "openzfs-regression-tests" job will consume a single executor slot on the master node during the entire run time of the build and tests; and during the creation and destruction of the build slave, as well.

     - The "create-build-slave" and "destroy-build-slave" will each consume a single executor slot on the master node.
 These slots